bsmth/content/files/en-us/web/css/_colon_valid/index.md

   position: relative;
 }

-input:required + span::after {
-  font-size: 0.8rem;
-  position: absolute;
-  content: "required";
-  color: white;
-  background-color: black;
-  padding: 5px 10px;
-  top: -26px;
-  left: -70px;
-}

 button {
   width: 60%;
   margin: 0 auto;
 }
 ```

-We set the `<span>`s to `position: relative` so that we can position the generated content relative to them.
-We then absolutely position different generated content depending on whether the form's data is valid or invalid — a green check or a red cross, respectively.
-To add a bit of extra urgency to the invalid data, we've also given the inputs a thick red border when invalid.

-> [!NOTE]
-> We've used `::before` to add these labels, as we were already using `::after` for the "required" labels.

-{{embedlivesample("", , "430")}}

 Notice how the required text inputs are invalid when empty, but valid when they have something filled in.
-The email input on the other hand is valid when empty, as it is not required, but invalid when it contains something that is not a proper email address.
+The email input is valid when empty (it's not required), but invalid when it contains something that is not [a valid email address](/en-US/docs/Web/HTML/Reference/Elements/input/email#basic_validation):

+{{embedlivesample("indicating_valid_and_invalid_form_fields", , "430")}}

 ## Specifications